Letztes Update: 23. Mai 2026

-This article delves into notable dystopian examples from literature and film, exploring the key elements that define a dystopian society, such as oppressive regimes and loss of individual freedom.
+This article explores dystopian examples from literature and film, highlighting the key elements that define a dystopian society, such as oppressive governments and loss of freedom.

 ```html